SUSIE TAYLOR

 About the Artist

-Susie Taylor has exhibited her work in the U.S. and in international fiberart and contemporary textile biennials in China and Ukraine and has two works in the permanent collection of the deYoung Museum, San Francisco.
-Solo and group exhibitions include Poetic Geometry, at Textile Center Minneapolis; MATERIAL MEANING: A Living Legacy of Anni Albers at Craft in America Center, Los Angeles; and FIBER ART: 100 YEARS OF BAUHAUS at Art Ventures Gallery, Menlo Park, CA. She is the recipient of a Handweavers Guild of America, Certificate of Excellence in Handweaving Level 1 and received an HGA Award for Beautiful Struggle at the National Fiber Direction 2015 at the Wichita Center for the Arts.
+Susie Taylor weaves abstract and dimensional textiles.
+She has exhibited her work in the U.S. and in international fiber art and contemporary textile biennials in China and Ukraine.
+Solo and group exhibitions include Origin Stories at Johansson Projects (Oakland); Altered Perceptions, at ICA San Jose, Poetic Geometry, at Textile Center Minneapolis; MATERIAL MEANING: A Living Legacy of Anni Albers at Craft in America Center (Los Angeles); and FIBER ART: 100 YEARS OF BAUHAUS at Art Ventures Gallery (Menlo Park, CA).
+Taylor is the recipient of a Handweavers Guild of America, Certificate of Excellence in Handweaving Level 1 and received an HGA Award for Beautiful Struggle at the National Fiber Direction 2015 at the Wichita Center for the Arts.
 She was awarded an HGA Award and the Innovation Award at Focus: Fiber 2014 at the Erie Art Museum.
-Other notable exhibitions include: Materials Hard and Soft, Greater Denton Arts Center, Fiber Arts VII, Sebastopol Center for the Arts, FAN: New Fibers 2014, Eastern Michigan University Gallery, and New Voices in Weaving, Contemporary Crafts Gallery- Portland; and in the forthcoming exhibition “Weaving At Black Mountain College: Anni Albers, Trude Guermonprez, and Their Students” at Black Mountain College in North Carolina, curated by Michael Beggs and Julie Thomson.
+Other notable exhibitions include: Materials Hard and Soft, Greater Denton Arts Center, Fiber Arts VII, Sebastopol Center for the Arts, Eastern Michigan University Gallery, and New Voices in Weaving, Contemporary Crafts Gallery (Portland).
+She is in the forthcoming exhibition “Weaving At Black Mountain College: Anni Albers, Trude Guermonprez, and Their Students” at Black Mountain College in North Carolina, curated by Michael Beggs and Julie Thomson.
+Her work was recently acquired into the de Young Museum’s permanent collection (San Francisco) and has been published in The LA Times, American Craft, Fiberarts, FiberArt Now, The Textile Eye, Complex Weavers Journal, Shuttle Spindle & Dyepot, Handwoven, Journal of Weavers Spinners & Dyers and The Bulletin (Guild of Canadian Weavers) magazines.

 The Grid Revisited | May 1, 2023 by David M. Roth “One paints, the other weaves, but in this show they seem to trade roles, with Taylor’s textile “painting” affecting the look of hard-edge geometric abstraction and Grabner’s warped grids of pastel dots mimicking the look of a child’s faded blanket.”
 LINK